lit/lit/README.md

 `TemplateResult` is a class that holds a `Template` object parsed from a template literal and the values from its expressions.

-  * Method `renderTo(container: Element): void`

-    Renders a `TemplateResult`'s template to an element using the result's values.
-For re-renders, only the dynamic parts are updated.

   * Property `template: Template`

     A reference to the parsed `Template` object.